Planeshifter/Planeshifter/README.md

 <!-- <quote> -->

-What's the key to success?
-Knowing something no one else knows.
-Or, as Aristotle Onassis said, "The secret of success is to know something nobody else knows."
-This implies the importance of having knowledge or skills that are rare and valuable.
-This quote is incredibly relevant in today's world, as having that extra knowledge or skill can help you stand out in a competitive job market or lead to success in other areas of life.
+What's the simplest way to get ahead?
+Do something now.
+Or, as Nolan Bushnell said, "The critical ingredient is getting off your butt and doing something.
+It’s as simple as that.
+A lot of people have ideas, but there are few who decide to do something about them now.
+Not tomorrow.
+Not next week.
+But today.
+The true entrepreneur is a doer, not a dreamer."
+This quote stresses the importance of taking action in order to make progress and achieve success.
+In life, it is not enough to simply have an idea - we must have the courage and determination to take the necessary steps to make it happen.
+Only by actually doing something can we turn our dreams into reality.

 <!-- </quote> -->